thelfer/mfem-mgis/_sources/installation_guide/installation_guide.rst.txt

    spack compiler find

-and remove the unnecessary ones ``spack`` might have found by editign the configuration file, e.g.,
+and remove the unnecessary ones ``spack`` might have found by editing the configuration file, e.g.,

 .. code-block:: bash